FTChinese/NEXT/README.md

 # FTChinese Next Project

 ## Goals
+### Design
-* **Design:** Redesign the www.ftchinese.com for best content display on all devices.
+Redesign the www.ftchinese.com for best content display on all devices.

+### Performance
-* **Performance:** Upgrade the performance of the web site, especially mission-critical pages, to the highest standard.
+Upgrade the performance of the web site, especially mission-critical pages, to the highest standard.

+### Efficiency
-* **Efficiency:** Streamline editorial workflow so that our editors can update content and page as fast as possible.
+Streamline editorial workflow so that our editors can update content and page as fast as possible.
 All pages, not just home, should be managed in CMS without any tech knowledge.

+### Advertising
-* **Advertising:** Embrace HTML 5 in our advertisements to delivery high-quality ad display and maximize ad performance.
+Embrace HTML 5 in our advertisements to delivery high-quality ad display and maximize ad performance.

+### Monetization
-* **Monetization:** Kickstart our own growth and monetizing efforts, especially subscription business.
+Kickstart our own growth and monetizing efforts, especially subscription business.

 ## Milestones